 Corruption is a significant concern for foreign businesses and investors and appears to be pervasive throughout the public and business sectors.
 The judicial system, characterized by long delays and understaffing in the areas of financial and commercial law, has imposed major additional expenses on some U.S. companies operating in Cameroon.
-Many foreign business representatives perceive the court system to be unreliable and susceptible to external political and commercial influence, which constitutes one of the most serious legal risks that investors face.
 Cameroon ratified the United Nations Convention against Corruption in February 2006, but has yet to implement most of its provisions.
+The United States actively raises the need to reduce corruption and works to counter alleged corruption affecting U.S. companies.